haddocking/haddocking.github.io/software/haddock3/haddock3-manual/src/source_code_organisation.md

 #### End-to-end tests

 The end-to-end tests are also examples that we provide to the users, to guide and help them understand how to use a module.
-They also consists of predifined docking scenarios.
+They also consist of predefined docking scenarios.
 End-to-end tests are located in the `examples/` directory.
-We run on a daily basis most of the tests configuration files `*-test.cfg` present, tracking potential errors, hense making sure that haddock3 is functional after a new update.
+We run on a daily basis most of the tests configuration files `*-test.cfg` present, tracking potential errors, hens making sure that haddock3 is functional after a new update.